The 4 Primary Principles of Communication

 The message sent may not be the message received because it must pass through a filtering system of thoughts and feelings—for both the sender and the receiver.
 As a result, when an adult comes home frustrated or angry about his or her workday, he or she may communicate anger or impatience to his or her partner or children, even though that isn’t his or her intent.
 The message must also pass through the listener’s own filter of thoughts and feelings.
 If a partner or child expects the sender of the message to be angry or impatient, he or she may hear neutral or even positive statements as harsh or angry.

 There is considerable room for misunderstanding between what the speaker intends to say, what he or she actually says, and what the listener hears.
-The less conscious attention the speaker and/or the listener is paying (the more distracted they are by internal or external stimuli) when the message is sent and the more emotionally charged the subject is, the more likely it is that there will be a disconnect between what the speaker intends to say, what he or she actually says, and what the listener hears.
+The less conscious attention the speaker and/or the listener is paying (the more distracted they are) when the message is sent and the more emotionally charged the subject is, the more likely it is that there will be a disconnect between what the speaker intends to say, what he or she actually says, and what the listener hears.

 The only way to be certain that the message you send is the same one the other person receives is through the process of feedback.
 This is more critical when what your communication is of special importance or you sense from the other person’s reaction—whether verbal or nonverbal—that he or she is unclear.